 Vehicular access limitations to most of the roads which relate to the proposed activity were approved as part of the CSELR EIS and Infrastructure Approval SSI-6042.
-As a result, there are limited objectives of the Roads Act 1993 which apply to this proposed activity.
-However, some traffic changes will occur (refer to Traffic Management Plan dated August 2022) as summaries below:
+As a result, there are limited objectives of the Roads Act 1993 that apply to this proposed activity.
+The proposed activity is nevertheless consistent with the relevant objectives given it provides additional differentiation for those areas which are currently not accessible by pedestrians and/or vehicles, or not intended to be accessible due to CoS's imminent actions.